 Building upon the refined drawing skills from Drawing 1, Drawing 2 further provides students with drawing and design skills, as well as techniques, and advances skills in drawing from reality as the essential artistic skill for all art genres.
 This is the next level class where students will put their newfound knowledge to use in more challenging and complex, realistic, and sometimes imaginative drawings, as well as experiment with color.

 INDEPENDENT STUDY - 05197 A, B, C

-PREREQUISITE: Any Advanced Level Art Course, Instructor Approval
+PREREQUISITE: Advanced Drawing, 3D Design, Painting & Instructor Approval

-NOTE: Students will be placed in any art class period
+NOTE: No more than 2 Students will be placed in a class period